psydrake/pandacoinBalance/README.md

 # Pandacoin PND Balance

 ## About
-Web / mobile app for checking the balance of your Darkcoin wallet address(es), as well as the currency value of Darkcoin.
+Web / mobile app for checking the balance of your Pandacoin (PND) wallet address(es), as well as the currency value of Pandacoin.

 ## Technical
 Pandacoin PND Balance consists of two parts:
 * A pure HTML / CSS / JavaScript front end built with the [AngularJS](http://angularjs.org/) JavaScript framework.
-* A [Google App Engine](https://developers.google.com/appengine/) back end, written in [Python](http://www.python.org/), that looks up wallet balance data from the [Darkcoin Blockchain](http://explorer.darkcoin.io/chain/DarkCoin/) and caches currency price data from the [cryptocoincharts.info](http://www.cryptocoincharts.info/) API.
+* A [Google App Engine](https://developers.google.com/appengine/) back end, written in [Python](http://www.python.org/), that looks up wallet balance data from the [Pandacoin PND Blockchain](http://pnd.showed.us/) and caches currency price data from the [cryptocoincharts.info](http://www.cryptocoincharts.info/) API.

 The front end communicates with the back end via [JSONP](http://en.wikipedia.org/wiki/JSONP) calls.
 The backend polls cryptocoincharts.info every 10 minutes, and it stores this data in [memcache](https://developers.google.com/appengine/docs/python/memcache/) for all subsequent client requests, in order to reduce load on the CryptoCoinCharts server.
-Wallet balance lookups from the Darkcoin Blockchain [API](http://explorer.darkcoin.io/chain/DarkCoin/q/) occur on demand.
+Wallet balance lookups from the Pandacoin (PND) Blockchain [API](http://pnd.showed.us/q) occur on demand.

 ## Project Structure
 This project is organized to make use of the Cordova command line tools (version 3.1).